alexmacarthur/typeit-site-astro/src/content/docs/docs/react/index.md

 ### Choosing Your Own Element

 Out of the box, a `span` element is used to contain the typing animation.
-To choose your own element, use the `element` prop.
+To choose your own element, use the `as` prop.

 ```javascript
 import TypeIt from "typeit-react";